There were a few factors that culminated in this post:

 “I can get them.
 They’re in my car,” she said.
 “I’ll be right back.”

-Sarah and I watched her from the window as she trudged through the freezing rain and retrieved her cigarettes.
-She shut the door and paused, seeming to realize something.
+Sarah and I watched her from the window as she trudged through the freezing rain to retrieve her cigarettes.
+She opened the car door, shut it immediately, and paused, seeming to realize something.

 “What’s she doing?”
 Sarah wondered out loud.
 We both waited for her to move, but she stood perfectly still staring at her car in the darkness.
 A plow passed, splashing her in dirty street water, but she didn’t appear to notice.
 Adele’s thoughts swam slowly to her brain as if through high-viscosity: